conda-forge/jsonyx-feedstock/README.md

 Documentation: https://jsonyx.readthedocs.io

-`jsonyx` is a robust JSON <http://json.org> manipulator for Python 3.10+.
-It is written in pure Python with an optional C extension for better performance and no dependencies
+`jsonyx` is a customizable [JSON](http://json.org) library for Python 3.8+.
+It is written in pure Python with an optional C extension for better performance and no dependencies.

 Current build status
 ====================